Personal injury attorney Missouri

 Missouri Personal Injury

-People who are injured in car crashes, slip and falls, and other accidents caused by another person’s negligence are entitled to compensation for their injuries.
+People who are crushed in car crashes, slip and falls, and other accidents caused by another person’s negligence are entitled to compensation for their injuries.
 There are several types of compensation, also known as damages, that victims can recover in a personal injury case.
 Here’s a look at the different types of personal injury damages:

 Economic damages are awarded to victims to cover injury-related expenses, such as medical bills, or actual losses, such as lost wages.
 Victims should receive compensation for both their current and future expenses and losses.
 For example, if a victim can prove that he will need additional treatment in the future, he should be awarded economic damages to cover these expected expenses.
 Likewise, if a victim proves that he will need to take more time off of work in the future as a result of his injuries, he should be awarded compensation for his future lost wages.